 Instructional Materials Checklist: Where to Start and Resources within Pellissippi

-When considering adopting new textbooks for courses, here are some places to search to determine if Alternate Format versions are available.
-You do not need to be a member to search for textbook titles.
+When considering adopting new textbooks for courses, there are questions to ask the representative of the publisher to determine if their books are in an accessible format.
 Alice Wershing is available to assist Committee Chairs when considering new textbooks and other instructional materials.
 Staff of the Disability Services office are also available to test publisher's files prior to purchase.

 Alice Wershing is available to help Faculty and Staff learn about assistive technology tools and provide assistance related to creating materials that all students can use.
 The following checklist can assist you in getting started in creating materials to meet the needs of all students.
 Check the Technology Tools page and the Tip Sheets for additional resources.